auth0/docs/articles/quickstart/backend/webapi-owin/03-troubleshooting.md

 ## 2. Did you configure the JWT middleware for the correct signing algorithm?

-Another common mistake is that your tokens are signed using the HS256 <a href="/tokens/concepts/signing-algorithms" target="_blank">signing algorithm</a>, but your middleware is configured for RS256 - or vice versa.
+Another common mistake is that your tokens are signed using the HS256 <a href="/tokens/concepts/signing-algorithms" target="_blank" rel="noreferrer">signing algorithm</a>, but your middleware is configured for RS256 - or vice versa.

 In the following screenshot, you can see that we get an error message that the signature validation failed.
 This is because the JWT middleware was configured to handle tokens signed using RS256, but instead, a token was sent which was signed using HS256.